UniMath/agda-unimath/src/wild-category-theory/neutral-morphisms-noncoherent-omega-semiprecategories.lagda.md

 ## Idea

-We say an endomorphism `f : 𝒞₁ x y` in a
+We say a point `x` in a
 [noncoherent ω-semiprecategory](wild-category-theory.noncoherent-omega-semiprecategories.md)
 `𝒞` is
-{{#concept "neutral" Disambiguation="endomorphism in a noncoherent ω-semiprecategory" Agda=is-neutral-obj-Noncoherent-ω-Semiprecategory}}
+{{#concept "neutral" Disambiguation="point in a noncoherent ω-semiprecategory" Agda=is-neutral-point-Noncoherent-ω-Semiprecategory}}
-if the precomposition and postcomposition maps are homotopic to identity maps.
+if the precomposition and postcomposition globular maps at the distinguished endomorphism `f : 𝒞₁ x x` are homotopic to identity maps.

 ## Definitions